Decomposing the automorphism group of the surreal numbers: Introduction

 While there are several equivalent representations of surreal numbers, e.g.\ by sign sequences of ordinal length or by cuts between sets of surreals, in this work we consider surreal numbers as generalized power series.
 This representation is possible due to the omega map $x\mapsto \omega^x$ on $\No$, which assigns to each surreal the unique simplest positive representative of some archimedean equivalence class.
 By means of the omega map, any surreal $a$ can be expressed uniquely in its Conway normal form

-where $\alpha$ is an ordinal number, $(y_\beta)_{\beta<\alpha}$ is a decreasing sequence in $\No$ and $r_\beta$ are non-zero coefficients from $\R$ (see \cite[Theorem~21]{Co76}, \cite[Theorem~5.6]{Go86}, \cite[Theorem 14]{Eh01}).
-Via the Conway normal form, the field of surreal numbers can be regarded as a field of generalized power series -- a concept originally dating back to Hahn's influential work \cite{Ha07} on non-archimedean ordered systems.
-Even Gonshor himself points out that \emph{``for many purposes we can simply work with these generalized power series and ignore what surreal numbers are in the first place''}~\cite[page~71]{Go86}.
-The largest term $r_0\cdot \omega^{y_0}$ in the Conway normal form of $a\neq 0$ determines both the archimedean equivalence class and the sign of $a$: the element $\omega^{y_0}$ is the simplest positive representative of the archimedean equivalence class of $a$, and $a$ has positive sign if and only if $r_0$ is positive.
-From a valuation theoretic point of view, this gives rise to $\No$ as the ordered Hahn field $\R\pow{\No}$ with ordered residue field $\R$ and ordered additive value group $\No$ (under the natural valuation).
+where $\alpha$ is an ordinal number, $(y_\beta)_{\beta<\alpha}$ is a strictly decreasing sequence in $\No$ and $r_\beta$ are non-zero coefficients from $\R$ (see~\cite[Theorem~21]{Co76},~\cite[Theorem~5.6]{Go86},~\cite[Theorem 14]{Eh01}).
+Via the Conway normal form, the field of surreal numbers can be regarded as a field of generalized power series---a concept originally dating back to Hahn's influential work~\cite{Ha07} on non-archimedean ordered systems.
+Gonshor himself points out that \emph{``for many purposes we can simply work with these generalized power series and ignore what surreal numbers are in the first place''}~\cite[page~71]{Go86}.
+The largest term $r_0\cdot \omega^{y_0}$ in the Conway normal form of $a\neq 0$ determines both the archimedean equivalence class and the sign of $a$:\ the element $\omega^{y_0}$ is the simplest positive representative of the archimedean equivalence class of $a$, and $a$ has positive sign if and only if $r_0$ is positive.
+This means that for the natural valuation, the ordered field $\No$ is isomorphic to the ordered Hahn field $\R\pow{\No}$ with ordered residue field $\R$ and ordered additive value group $\No$.

 In this work, we initiate a study of the automorphism group of the field $\No$.
-From an algebraic perspective, the motivation behind studying automorphism groups of fields is well-known, in particular in the context of Galois Theory.
 Especially for a highly complex field such as the surreals, we hope that the systematic analysis of automorphisms sheds further light on the (algebraic) structure and symmetries of $\No$.
-The more recent works \cite{ks22} and \cite{ks23} (based on the third author's doctoral thesis \cite{Se21}) prompted us to start our investigation.
+The more recent works~\cite{ks22} and~\cite{ks23} (based on the third author's doctoral thesis~\cite{Se21}) prompted us to start our investigation.
 In these works, the automorphism groups of Hahn fields and Hahn groups are systematically dissected.
-Based on this structural analysis of automorphism groups, we derive our main result (\Cref{thm:main}) presenting a decomposition of the automorphism group of the field $\No$ into the product of the following five factors (where semidirect products are particularly highlighted):\footnote{The group operation on automorphism groups is given by composition $\circ$ and on vector spaces by $+$.}
+Based on this structural analysis of automorphism groups, we derive our main result (\Cref{thm:main}) presenting a decomposition of the automorphism group of the field $\No$ into the product of the following five factors:\footnote{The group operation on the vector spaces $\Hom((\No,+),(\R,+))$ and $\R^{\No}$ is given by pointwise addition, and by composition on all other groups.}

 We refer the reader to \Cref{sec:prelims:aut} for a concise introduction of the notation regarding automorphism groups of Hahn fields and Hahn groups.